CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise2.md

     ![](../images/ex2-37.png)

-1. When done with the questions, you can **close the Copilot for SQL chat window** using the **X on the top right**.
+1. Once you’ve finished exploring the questions, close the **Copilot for SQL** chat window by clicking the **X** in the top-right corner of the pane.

     ![](../images/ex2-38.png)

-## Task 3: SQL Editor and Quick Actions
+## Task 3: Using SQL Editor and Quick Actions

-Start writing T-SQL in the SQL query editor and Copilot will automatically generate a code suggestion to help complete your query.
-The Tab key accepts the code suggestion or keeps typing to ignore the suggestion.

-In the ribbon of the SQL query editor, the Fix and Explain options are quick actions.
-Highlight a SQL query of your choice and select one of the quick action buttons to perform the selected action on your query.

-- **Fix:** Copilot can fix errors in your code as error messages arise.
-Error scenarios can include incorrect/unsupported T-SQL code, wrong spellings, and more.
-Copilot will also provide comments that explain the changes and suggest SQL best practices.
-- **Explain:** Copilot can provide natural language explanations of your SQL query and database schema in a comments format.
+In this task, you’ll explore how to use **Copilot in the SQL query editor** within Microsoft Fabric to write, fix, and explain T-SQL queries.
+You’ll also get hands-on with the **Fix** and **Explain** quick actions available in the editor.

-1. In an empty query editor, copy and paste the following code.
+1. In a **new blank SQL query editor tab**, enter the following comment:

     ```text
     -- list the top 5 colors of products